KiwiPlastic/Mjolnir/README.md

 ## 🚀 Features

-## 📦 Build & Installation
+## 📦 Hardware

 •	See this link for Wall-E Assembly Instructions and Videos by Chillbasket (https://wired.chillibasket.com/3d-printed-wall-e/)

-## 🛠️ Hardware: -
     1 x ESP32-C3

 ## 🛠️ Usage

 ## 📜 License
-Distributed under the MIT License.
+Distributed under the Creative Commons Zero v1.0 Universal License.
 See `LICENSE` for more information.